 Jennifer GoldsteinFulmore Middle School

 Jenny was raised in Miami, Florida and moved to Austin to study English at the University of Texas.
 She worked in residential direct care with abused and neglected children before pursuing her Masters in Mental Health Counseling from Nova Southeastern University in Fort Lauderdale.
-Last year, she completed her training hours to become a Licensed Professional Counselor.
+In 2016, she completed her training hours to become a Licensed Professional Counselor.
 Jenny has worked in two residential facilities; one serving male teens with violent charges and one serving emotionally disturbed adolescents with abuse histories.
 She also spent one year working with behaviorally challenged students with autism spectrum disorders before coming to CARY.
-This will be her third year with the organization.
 Jenny employs a strengths-based perspective and TBRI in her client interactions and incorporates sports, art, music, and play therapy principles daily into student groups and individual sessions.
 In her free time, Jenny enjoys outdoor adventures, live music, photography, and volunteering with animals.

 Amy FletcherMartin & Bedichek Middle Schools